billster45/r-guides-and-galleries/README.md

 **Present your story with R Mardown:** One of the most effective formats for story telling in data is [R Markdown](https://rmarkdown.rstudio.com/gallery.html), particularly if you create interactive html documents.
 Here is a [Quick Tour](https://rmarkdown.rstudio.com/authoring_quick_tour.html).
 Browse through the examples of others in [RPubs](https://rpubs.com/).

 **Watch a master story teller use R:** Even with only basic R skills you can learn a lot from watching an R expert rapidly explore and visualise data to tell a story.
 David Robinson records himself carrying out live data analysis in R using data he has never seen before.
 In this recording he explores [wind turbine locations](https://youtu.be/O1oDIQV6VKU) in the USA.
 It is one of the many [TidyTuesday](https://github.com/rfordatascience/tidytuesday) data sets he has coded live.
-[Search](http://lmgtfy.com/?q=david+robinson+youtube+tidy+tuesday) for more his live coding videos on YouTube.
+Here is an Rstudio competition winning Shiny app that can show the most liked tweets for each data set: [tidytuesday.rocks](https://nsgrantham.shinyapps.io/tidytuesdayrocks/)

 **Telling good stories is hard because of the curse of knowledge:** Aim to tell your data story to someone who doesn't know what you know about the data.
 But, it is surprisingly hard to remember what it was like to **not** know what you now know, particularly after spending so long exploring the data set.
 This amnesia about your prior limited knowledge is called the [curse of knowledge](https://en.wikipedia.org/wiki/The_Sense_of_Style#The_curse_of_knowledge).
 To defeat this curse, assume as little knowledge as possible in your final document.
 The more prior knowledge you assume, the more likely it is your text, code and visualisations lose your audience.
 Or even worse, you accidentally mislead them.